-Amphilophuscitrinellus, commonly known as Midas Cichlid, is a bright, bold and beautiful fish.
+Midas Cichlid (Amphilophus citrinellus) is a bright, bold, and beautiful fish.
 It looks very attractive and wonderful in the tank.
 As every species of cichlid is somewhat aggressive, so is Midas Cichlid.

 They do not hesitate to prey upon any smaller fish nearby.
 They are mostly found in lakes of Nicaragua and Costa Rica.

-As Lake Nicaragua is the only freshwater lake with a large population of bull sharks, here comes the justification of aggressive nature of Midas Cichlids.
-They have learned it from their neighbours.
+As Lake Nicaragua is the only freshwater lake with a large population of bull sharks, here comes the justification of the aggressive nature of Midas Cichlids.
+They have learned it from their neighbors.

 Table of Contents